Ultrasound by Touch

 Sonivate Medical develops and markets innovative ultrasound technology and participates in the world-wide $7 Billion market.
 The company’s technology opens new markets for ultrasound by extending its use especially with “ease of use and preference” for new users.
 Sonivate has been financially supported by grants from the US Department of Defense and private investors.

-The SonicEye®, Sonivate’s initial product, is a fingertip-mounted ultrasound probe that combines ultrasound imaging with simultaneous tactile feedback, while leaving both hands free to do work.
-It is it's ergonomic design that makes ultrasound intuitive, easy to learn, especially for new adopters.
+The SonicEye® is a fingertip-mounted ultrasound probe that combines ultrasound imaging with simultaneous tactile feedback, while leaving both hands free to do work.
+Its ergonomic design makes ultrasound intuitive and easy to learn, especially for new adopters.

 The miniature probe replaces the traditional handheld transducer in many clinical applications.

 Ultrasound guidance with this probe will change the way we do our procedures.
 My ability to stabilize and do fine manipulations is really improved.